Terry Tippett is the web Author of the Norcim website.

 My lifetime interest in Radio Control Electronics and model airplanes has never been lost!……it has just been changed a little with age!

-I am now in my seventy fifth year and a Prostate Cancer Survivor of over seven years!
+I am now in my seventy fifth year and a Prostate Cancer Survivor of over ten years!
 Detected with a Gleason score of seven (aggressive).
 Laparoscopic Radical Prostatectomy advised and done within a few weeks.
 No post-operative pain and out of hospital in three days.
 The future is looking good with simple PSA (prostate specific antigen) checks for secondary tumours still showing extremely low levels!
 PSA checks go on at six monthly intervals for five years at which time if the level of PSA has not risen significantly, then it is considered that the cancer has been cured.
 Around 36,000 men a year in the UK alone are diagnosed with prostate cancer.
 Around ten thousand (one in three) will die from the cancer each year.
 Only lung cancer in men claims more deaths.
 There are at the present time, a quarter of a million men in the UK being treated for Prostate cancer.
 Often referred to as the silent killer, prostate cancer can have few symptoms at the beginning and can go undetected for some time.
 A PSA blood check for men after the age of fifty is available simply by asking the GP.
 PSA checks can be unreliable but at the moment the only test available.
 Yearly follow up PSAs will show if the PSA is rising more than normal.
 It is hoped that a screening test based on a urine sample will be available in the not too distant future.
 My story involves absolutely no prostate problem symptoms and a perfectly normal PSA level of 4 point 2. (for my age at the time) A completely unrelated severe leg pain triggered a series of tests, one of which was a prostate biopsy which found the cancer. (almost by accident my GP points out!).
 There are side effects with ‘nerve sparing radical prostatectomy’ which with time, can be accepted and improve.

 Thanks for reading.